 Foods to avoid

-- Caffeine: consumed in excess, it can reduce the body's ability to absorb certain essential nutrients such as iron and calcium
+- Caffeine: consumed in excess, it can reduce the body’s ability to absorb certain essential nutrients such as iron and calcium.

-- Added sugar: can lead to rapid weight gain and increase the risk of gestational diabetes
+- Added sugar: can lead to rapid weight gain and increase the risk of gestational diabetes.

-Factors that can influence design
+Factors that can influence conception

 Smoking